neftjs/neft/index.coffee.md

 *Boolean* utils.isPrimitive(*Any* value)
 ----------------------------------------

-Checks whether value is a primitive *JavaScript* value.
+This function checks whether the given value is a primitive value.

-In *JavaScript* (ECMAScript 5.1) we have five primitive types:
+In ECMAScript 5.1 we have five primitive types:
  - null,
  - string,
  - number,